 Care For All

 It can be difficult when a friend or family member struggles with your transgender identity.
-But when it’s your primary care physician, you can face even greater discomfort and apprehension.
+But when it’s your primary care provider, you can face even greater discomfort and apprehension.

 However, North Memorial Health is one of the few places where transgender individuals can access all of their primary care and gender-related medical needs from professionals who are culturally competent and routinely work with the LGBT population.